Charity, Cornea, LASIK pioneer

 My passion for innovation and my commitment to staying ahead of the curve have made me a leader in the field of ophthalmology.
 My chapter on excimer and femtosecond laser treatments for presbyopia showcases my dedication to providing the most up-to-date and cutting-edge information to my peers and colleagues in the field.

 One of my proudest accomplishments is the clinical integration program I developed with Waterloo University in Canada.
 This program enabled me to bring in fifteen volunteer Canadian eye doctors each year, which helped me to become one of the largest private donors of medical and surgical charity in the United States between 2000 and 2013.
-However, success often comes with challenges, and the financial strain of giving away so much charity proved to be overwhelming.

-The collapse of my business in 2013 only reinforced my passion for helping others and my commitment to making a difference have always been at the forefront of my work.
 I am deeply grateful to have found my calling in a profession that allows me to have a direct and positive impact on people’s lives every day.
 Whether it is through my charitable efforts or through the care I provide to my patients, I am thankful to be able to make a difference in the world through my work.